Hetham1/NebulaSys/README.md

 *   **List User-Installed Packages:** Displays packages explicitly installed by the user, along with their direct dependencies.
 Users can toggle the visibility of dependencies for each package.
 *   **List All Installed Packages:** Provides a flat list of all packages currently installed on the system.
-*   **Efficient Backend:** Utilizes Rust for backend logic, invoking the `dnf` command-line tool to fetch package information and parsing its output.
+*   **Efficient Backend:** Utilizes Rust for backend logic, invoking system package management tools (`dnf`, `rpm`) to fetch package information and parsing its output.
+*   **User Interface:** Modern and responsive UI built with Svelte.

+#### Key Features (Recent Enhancements):

+*   **Persistent Backend Caching:** User-installed packages and their dependencies are cached in a local JSON file (`package_cache.json`).
+This makes subsequent application loads and view switches nearly instantaneous.
+*   **Optimized Dependency Resolution:** Uses `rpm -qR <package_name>` for resolving dependencies of installed packages, which is generally faster and lighter than `dnf repoquery --requires` for this purpose.
+*   **Faster "All Installed" List:** Employs `rpm -qa --qf '%{NAME}\n'` for a rapid retrieval of all installed package names.
+*   **Controlled Concurrency:** Limits the number of concurrent `rpm` processes during dependency fetching to prevent system overload and crashes, ensuring stability even with many packages.
+*   **Manual Cache Refresh:** A "Refresh Current View" button allows users to bypass the local cache and fetch fresh package information from the system on demand.
+*   **Responsive UI Caching:** The Svelte frontend also maintains a session cache for quickly re-rendering views.

 #### Technical Details: